 Asai Shihan passed away in 2006 and the JKS, now a worldwide organisation, is headed by Shihan Masao Kagawa (9th Dan).
 Kagawa Shihan is also the Chair of the WKF Technical Committee and former All Japan Karate Coach and is one of the most influential people in world karate.

-JKS England and Wales is headed by Alan Campbell Sensei (7 th Dan) and has over 4,000 members making it one of the largest associations in the EKF.
+JKS England is headed by Alan Campbell Sensei (7 th Dan) and has over 4,000 members making it one of the largest associations in the EKF.